Paola Quattrini

 Paola Quattrini (born 9 March 1944) is an Italian actress.

 Career

+Quattrini was born in Rome, Italy.
 She debuted as child actor in Il bacio di una morta (1949).
 From then she started a very long career between stage, film and television, starring in hundreds of productions.
-In 1993 she won a Nastro d'Argento for Best supporting Actress for Pupi Avati's Fratelli e sorelle.
+In 1993 she won a Nastro d'Argento for Best Supporting Actress for Pupi Avati's Fratelli e sorelle.
 In 2004 the President of the Italian Republic Carlo Azeglio Ciampi has conferred her the honor of Commander of the Order of Merit of the Italian Republic, for a life dedicated to the cinema, television and theater.

-In 2009 she published the semi-autobiographical novel A.M.O.R.E. ("L.O.V.E.").
+In 2009 she published the semi-autobiographical novel A.M.O.R.E.